Edge-Stable Equimatchable Graphs: ESE-graphs with a cut vertex

 \section{ESE-graphs with a cut vertex}

 The main objective of this section is to show that $\ESE$-graphs with a cut vertex are bipartite.
-Then, we will complete our characterization in the next section with bipartite $\ESE$-graphs.
+Then we will complete the characterization of all $\ESE$-graphs in the next section with bipartite $\ESE$-graphs.